ncatlab/nlab-content/pages/4/0/2/3/3204/content.md

 ## Other approaches

-The [[surreal number]]s have infinitesimals, and subsume both the real numbers and the cardinal numbers.
-They are not much good for calculus, however.
+The [[surreal number]]s have infinitesimals, and include both the real numbers and the [[ordinal numbers]].
+But they are not much good for ordinary calculus, although there are some indications that they might have applications in asymptotics.

 There is also an interpretation of pre-Cauchy calculus in which infinitesimals are interpreted as [[infinite sequences]] that converge to $0$.
 I don\'t know much about this.